ukon1990/wow-auction-helper/README.md

 # WoW Auction Helper Online
 This is a hobby project created, with the intention of finding profitable items to craft in World of Warcraft.
 If you wish to try to use it, it's live @ http://wah.jonaskf.net

 The application uses localStorage and indexedDB to store user settings and data locally, rather than storing anything in a database.
+It also uses the "HashbangStrategy" for urls.

 ## Technology
 The application uses the following: